stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. note::

-    See the `javadocs <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/Directory.html>`__ for a full list of available properties and methods on the ``Directory`` interface (or any other Stormpath SDK type).
+    See the `Javadocs <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/directory/Directory.html>`__ for a full list of available properties and methods on the ``Directory`` interface (or any other Stormpath SDK type).

 .. only:: nodejs